shradhakatyal/MemoryGame/README.md

 # Memory Game

+## About

+This game has been created using html, css and jQuery.
+There are no dependencies required to run this project.
+Simply download all the files.
+Run index.html to play the game.
+This game can be played on all browsers - Chrome, Safari, Firefox, Edge and IE versions 10 and 11.

 ## How to play

 This is a simple memory game.
 There are 16 cards, with 8 cards having similar hidden color.